 https://en.wikipedia.org/wiki/Bruno_Turner

-BRUNO TURNER (b.
-1931) is a freelance choral director and musicologist, specialising in Spanish polyphony of the sixteenth century.
+BRUNO TURNER (1931 – 2026) was a freelance choral director and musicologist, specialising in Spanish polyphony of the sixteenth century.
 As a conductor he was a church choirmaster from 1952 – 1973; director of Pro Musica Sacra (1956 – 1964), frequently conducting Pro Cantione Antiqua (1968 – 2002), and Coro Cappella (1977 – 1984).
 With Martyn Imrie, he founded Mapa Mundi, publishers, in 1977, specialising in Iberian sacred music.
 Hon.
 President of the Renaissance Singers, he has been President of The Plainsong and Medieval Music Society (founded in 1888), and is a member of the Editorial Committee of the journal Plainsong & Medieval Music (Cambridge University Press).
 Turner was a regular talks contributor to BBC Third Programme broadcasts in the 1960s and ’70s.

 In the 1950s Turner was deeply influenced by his association with Michael Howard and the Renaissance Singers.
 As an editor he learned much from Denis Stevens, Thurston Dart and Frank Harrison.